mui/material-ui/docs/src/pages/components/bottom-navigation/bottom-navigation.md

 This demo keeps bottom navigation fixed to the bottom, no matter the amount of content on-screen.

 {{"demo": "pages/components/bottom-navigation/FixedBottomNavigation.js", "bg": true, "iframe": true, "maxWidth": 600}}

+## Third-party routing library

+One common use case is to perform navigation on the client only, without an HTTP round-trip to the server.
+The `Link` component provides the `component` prop to handle this use case.

+Here is guide to [integrate with react-router](/guides/routing).